reines/persistenthashmap/README.md

 # About Persistent-HashMap
 The Persistent-HashMap is basically a persistent version of the Java HashMap class.

+Warning: It is not under active development, and has not been used in a production environment.

 ## Features
  * Implements the Map interface so can be used in the exact same way as a regular HashMap.
  * No space needs preallocated.